Why Healthcare Providers Should Never Hold Medical Liens

 Before treating a personal injury patient on a medical lien, it is important to have an understanding of the case value.

-In short, when a healthcare provider partners with a servicing company, like Gain Servicing, the medical lien process works like this:
+In short, when a healthcare provider partners with a servicing company like Gain, the medical lien process works like this:

 - The healthcare provider determines if medical treatment is necessary and related to the accident.